-There is so much more to France than Paris!
+And there is so much more to do in country France than in Paris!

 “The hubs for our trip”, explained Neville excitedly to me, “would be logistically convenient bases we use to explore a particular region.
 We find an optimal hub and stay there for a week or more while we explore that region.
 Then we move onto the next hub.
 It’s a win-win Les!”

 It was lovely to see Neville so animated so I’m sure I would have agreed to it had it been called Gobbledegook, but the concept did make perfect sense.

 So that’s what you were doing on your iPad at the other end of the sofa all those evenings.

 I thought you were watching You Tube videos like that one about the magpie and the dog wrestling each other around the Hill’s Hoist!

 So there I was doing the same thing at my end of the sofa.

 Great minds thinking alike ... but not together...

 I’m busting to know how your list compares with mine.
 Show me!”

 “Now Neville, you know I’m no good at geography;